karmatr0n/volatility3-centos8/README.md

 # Requeriments

-Put the collected memory, new linux profile and additional things (like yara rules) in a local directory to be shared in the container.
+Put the collected memory, new linux profile and additional things (like yara rules) in a local directory to be shared within the container.
 Example:
 ```
 mkdir -p $HOME/volatility/symbols/linux